Former Cook County official Patrick Doherty sentenced to more than five years for bribery, tax evasion

 Doherty’s interlocutor responded: “It’s like you’re paying a little tax?”

-Tobolski last year pleaded guilty to charges and agreed to cooperate with investigators, and is awaiting sentencing.
+Tobolski pleaded guilty to charges in 2020, agreed to cooperate with investigators and is awaiting sentencing.

 Across a half-dozen schemes between 2015 until his indictment in 2020, Doherty paid or coordinated a total of at least $148,000 in bribes.
 Payouts included $2,000 monthly payments routed to state Sen. Martin Sandoval, who sat on the Transportation Committee, as well as making payments on Sandoval’s mortgage.

-Note: Editor’s note: The article was updated to correct Assistant U.S. Attorney Tiffany Ardam’s title.